ArthurHoa/ArthurHoa/README.md

-## Arthur Hoarau GitHub
+## Dr. Arthur Hoarau - GitHub

-Hi, I am a PhD Student at IRISA - Université de Rennes 1.
-Recently graduated from a Master’s degree in engineering, specializing in data science.
-I have worked for very large French groups as well as for startups, but recently decided to focus on research and teaching.
-I am Co-Founder and President of ADL.
+Hi, I am a PhD in Machine Learning at CNRS Compiègne, I obtained my PhD at the University of Rennes in 2024.
+I graduated from a Master’s degree in engineering, specializing in data science.
+I have worked for very large French groups as well as for startups, but eventually I decided to focus on research and teaching.
+I am Co-Founder and former President of ADL.
-I also have teaching assignments for the University of Rennes.
+I also had teaching assignments for the University of Rennes.

 ### Repositories